e271828e/Flight.jl/docs/notes/design/framework_spec.md

 atomic evaluation unit can be **port-level acyclic yet unschedulable** (Simulink's "artificial algebraic loop").
 The canonical instance in this domain is rigid-body
 dynamics: velocity out (pure state) + acceleration out (feedthrough from total force).
+The two-stage split resolves it, and it is the rung that absorbs most of the class:
+[§15.1](#151-vehicle-today--this-framework)'s `VehicleDynamics` instance — velocity state-only, accelerations feedthrough —
+simply dissolves under it.

+What survives the split is the case where a single component's stage-2 outputs cross-couple through a neighbor (port-level acyclic, stage-level cyclic), which [§5.6](#56-diagnostics-feedthrough-tracing)'s tracer labels **artificial**.
+Two remedies, in this order:

+- **Re-factor the contract.** Before moving any code, re-examine the cycle's wires.
+An input the neighbor consumes *only in a fallback branch* is the archetypal false
+  dependency: the neighbor is computing, on the component's behalf, a fallback whose semantics belong on the component's own side of the boundary.
+Move the branch to its natural owner and the wire disappears.
+The canonical instance is the landing gear's strut/steering pair: the steering model consumes the contact-point velocity azimuth `ψ_v` only in its disengaged (castoring) branch, but castoring is free-swiveling wheel physics — the strut's business, not the steering law's.
+Re-factoring the steering contract to emit `(engaged, ψ_cmd)` and computing `ψ_sw = engaged ? ψ_cmd : ψ_v` inside the strut deletes the backward wire outright.
+  The factoring survives substitution, which is the test that it records structure rather than dodging the diagnostic: a stateful steering actuator produces `ψ_cmd` from its own state and still needs nothing from the strut ([§16](#16-open-axes) records the migration).
+- **Split the component** — the residual remedy, when both halves genuinely belong to it, and it documents real structure.
+Its cost, stated where it bites: [§11.3](#113-visibility-the-contract-is-the-interface)'s visibility is binary, so every intermediate shared across the new boundary becomes `output_types` — public, connectable, substitution-relevant.
+The mitigating idiom is [§4.3](#43-table-mechanics-and-port-granularity)'s granularity guideline, which the split case satisfies trivially (one producing stage, one consumer): **one struct-valued bundle port** — a `StrutGeometry`-shaped value — not N loose ports.
+The bundle type is then contract, a real cost but a bounded and honest one.
+No visibility register is added for the orphaned intermediates: rows 34 and 55 (`unlisted`, `Private(T)`) stay closed.

-The two-stage split resolves it.
-In the rare case where a single component's stage-2 outputs cross-couple through a neighbor (port-level acyclic, stage-level cyclic), the remedy is **splitting the component** — which documents real structure — and the build diagnostic says so explicitly ("cycle through `systems/aero` is artificial at port level — split the component", with the offending stage `h_xu` carried as a separate payload field rather than dotted onto the path, [§11.6](#116-paths-wiring-and-exports)/[§13.2](#132-diagnostics-structured-values-one-carrier-exception)).
-One consequence of stage-2 conservatism worth recording: an input consumed only by `f` (never by `h_xu`) still creates a scheduling edge if the component has stage-2 outputs; in practice such components are integrator-shaped and have none, and the remedy, if ever needed, is the same split.
+The build diagnostic offers both exits explicitly ("cycle through `systems/aero` is artificial at port level — split the component, or narrow the neighbor's contract", with the offending stage `h_xu` carried as a separate payload field rather than dotted onto the path, [§11.6](#116-paths-wiring-and-exports)/[§13.2](#132-diagnostics-structured-values-one-carrier-exception)).
+The split is rare, and the ladder is what earns the word rather than asserting it: the two-stage split dissolves the common shapes and the contract re-factoring absorbs the false wires, leaving the split for cycles whose halves really are one component's own work.
+One consequence of stage-2 conservatism worth recording: an input consumed only by `f` (never by `h_xu`) still creates a scheduling edge if the component has stage-2 outputs; in practice such components are integrator-shaped and have none, and the remedy, if ever needed, is the same ladder.

 ### 5.5 Algebraic loop policy: reject at build time